 Our trek horses are seasoned veterans.
 Many of them have been doing these treks for more than 10 years and are accustomed to riders of all ages, levels of ability and experience.
 The information we ask you to supply prior to your trek is to help us match you with the right horse.
 For example, some horses are more sensitive to weight or need a more experienced rider.
 Don’t forget to give your horse lots of pats during and after the trek!

-Cute aren’t I. I was born into the harness racing industry but never actually raced.
+Hello my name is Ace, and I am a trek horse at WRRC and also a Standardbred.
+I was born into the harness racing industry but never actually raced.
 My racing name was Mecca Royale and I am now 23 years young (born 19/9/1997).
-I am the matriarch – top mare of the herd of trekkers here at WRRC.
-So alongside my other half Bill as well as Tonne to keep everyone in line making me seem a bit bossy, but I really do know best!
-When it comes to trekking I am also the very best at my job and have taken people of all ages from 5 to 85 for treks being one of the most sensible horses on the team.
-While with clients I am hoof-perfect, when I get the opportunity to go out with the staff I love to go fast – my owner calls me her “pocket rocket”.
-One of my favourite snacks is the Willow leaf and luckily for me there are about a gazillion Willow trees in the trekking area but I don’t have to stop I just break off a bit and munch as I go – yes even equine females are good at multitasking!
+I am the matriarch and top mare of the herd of trekkers here and it is my job alongside my other half Bill as well as Tonne to keep everyone in line so sometimes I can come across a bit bossy, but I really do know best!
+When it comes to trekking I am also the very best at my job and have taken people of all ages from 5 to 85 for treks as I am one of the most sensible horses on the team.
+While with clients I am hoof-perfect, when I get the opportunity to go out with the staff I love to go fast and am super speedy!
+One of my favorite snacks is the Willow leaf and luckily for me we have heaps of Willow trees in the trekking area.
+If I see a branch on the ground while we are trekking I sometimes try to drag it along with me and snack on it!

 Sharing my birthday (born 16/11/2002), with my friend Nimo, I am 18 years old and my racing name was Talkative High (probably why they called me Dory).
 As an ex-harness racer I started 105 times, the most out of any of the other trek horses at WRRC.
 I only won 2 races though, so obviously I wasn’t quite cut out to be a champion.
 But I certainly feel like one here at WRRC as the staff often refer to me as the golden girl or the natural trekker.
 Maybe it is because I am very calm and have a super temperament and therefore often take children as well as adults for treks.
 But that doesn’t make me a slug oh no!
 I love to get the job done efficiently and effectively and can be quite a speedy walker like most of the mares at WRRC.
 When given the chance I love to go for a good gallop (not allowed in harness racing), so please people just let me have a good hoon before asking me to slow down, I guess it’s my inner racehorse coming back out!